klemma

 Phonetic Spelling: (klem'-mah)

-Short Definition: a theft
+Definition: theft

-Definition: a theft.
+Usage: a theft.

 Word Origin